itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 After making two small changes to `main.md`, pandoc will be smart enough to parse that reference you added in Section 4, and automatically create a bibliography from it.

-First, add a new line, `bibliography: ` in the front matter of `main.md` so that it reads:
+First, add a new line, `bibliography: main.bib` in the front matter of `main.md` so that it reads:

     ---
     title: Ian's project
     author: Ian Spangler
     date: 04/21/21
-    bibliography:
+    bibliography: main.bib
     ---

 For the sake of formatting, you should also add

     # Bibliography

-At the very bottom of your `main.md` document.
+at the very bottom of your `main.md` document.

 Second, add another flag to the conversion command you used above.
 That flag is `--citeproc`, and you can add it right after `main.md`.
 All together (minus the stuff we don't need), it'll look like: